sitap1312/RecipeBook/README.md

 #### MVP

-- Get the project API and add axios API call to find and use data from the COVID API database.
+- Create React App, install dependencies.
-- Create a base frame for the project using HTML CSS and JS
+- Create a base frame for the project.
+- Create Components and display data.
+- Display all recipes.
+- Navigations to all components.
+- Allow users to Edit and Delete recipes.
+- Allow users to Like recipes.
-- Allow user to search for the latest information.
+- Allow users to Add new recipes.
-- Render Vaccination information.
+- Update modified date, time and modofied By.
 - Adding media query.
 - Add styling in CSS, include Flexbox or Grid styling.
-- Remove previous search results for new search.

 #### PostMVP

-- Allow user to scroll down to each section by button click.
+- Allow user to comment on recipes.
-- Render search images, cases and history info.
+- Render video links for recipes.
 - Allow user to scroll back to the top of the page by single click.

 ## Project Schedule